 It wasn’t his ingenuity that won Jesus’s attention that day.
 It was his willingness to seek after Jesus with his whole being.
 That touched the Lord, and as a reward for his persistent seeking, Jesus requested that Zacchaeus climb down from his perch above the crowd, and escort Jesus to his home to share a meal together.

 Zacchaeus got more than he bargained for.
 He just wanted to be able to see Jesus, as the others in the crowd could.
-But in his persistent pursuit of Jesus, he was honored not only with a glimpse of Jesus from afar, but personal one on one time with Jesus to relate and connect.
+But in his persistent pursuit of Jesus, he was honored not only with a glimpse of Jesus from afar, but with personal one on one time with Jesus to relate and connect.

 Jesus didn’t allow a little thing (no pun intended) like a man’s short stature get in the way of determining his worth.

 So while others may treat me differently for my petite stature (just as I’m sure Zaccheus was treated differently by those around him).
-My worth, Zacchaeus’s worth, and your worth are determined by the Son of God who wants nothing more than to join you in your day to day activities, allowing us to know Him intimately.
+My worth, Zacchaeus’s worth, and your worth are determined by the Son of God who wants nothing more than to join you in your day-to-day activities, allowing us to know Him intimately.

 “To the praise of the glory of his grace, wherein he hath made us accepted in the beloved.”
-Eph.
-1:6

 What lies have you believed that led you to conclude you weren’t good enough?
 Will you listen to God’s truth today instead?

 Depression doesn’t have to become a permanent part of life.

 Hope Prevails: Insights From a Doctor’s Personal Journey Through Depression and the companion Hope Prevails Bible Study help the reader understand how depression comes to be, recover their joy, reclaim their peace, and re-establish their true identity, while knowing their worth, remembering their secure destiny, and being confident that nothing separates them from God’s love.